rvarki/cerevisiae_PFP_experiment/README.md

 The experiments were on HiPerGator, the University of Florida's supercomputing cluster.
 HiPerGator uses Slurm for managing hardware resources and scheduling jobs.
 For more information on HiPerGator, see https://www.rc.ufl.edu/about/hipergator/.

+## Data

+The cerevisiae strains used in these experiments are the strains referenced in this paper:  *The 100-genomes strains, an S. cerevisiae resource that illuminates its natural phenotypic and genotypic variation and emergence as an opportunistic pathogen* (doi: 10.1101/gr.185538.114).
+According to the paper, these strains are of near reference quality.

+## Run Command

 1. The Snakemake will attempt to install Marco Olivia's PFP (https://github.com/marco-oliva/pfp) via the singularity option.
 This will install an executable called `pfp_sif` in the working directory. **Note**: If there are issues downloading using the singularity option, please refer to Marco's Github page and try to download PFP using the other options described on the page.